openhivestack/node-sdk/packages/core/README.md

     return { message: `Hello, ${params.name}!` };
   });

+  // To register with a remote registry, add it by providing its endpoint. responderAgent.addRegistry(REGISTRY_ENDPOINT, REMOTE_REGISTRY_NAME);

-  // Register itself with the registry agent await responderAgent.register(REGISTRY_ENDPOINT);
+  // Then, register with it by name await responderAgent.register(REMOTE_REGISTRY_NAME);
   console.log('Responder agent registered successfully.');

   const server = responderAgent.createServer();